OSE3Sandbox/fuse-introlab/lab01/README.md

 ![04-devproperties.png](./img/04-devproperties.png)

-Append at the end the following datasource configuration to file **application-dev.properties**,
+Append at the end the following datasource configuration to file **application-dev.properties** (click on the Source tab),

 ```
 #Database configuration